idesofmarch00/montoya-clone/README.md

 4. **Code Quality**: The codebase adheres to best practices in terms of readability and organization.
 I used TypeScript for type safety, which helps catch errors during development and improves the overall quality of the code.

+5.Custom fonts were implemented using Next.js font optimization features

 ## Conclusion

-This project demonstrates my ability to create a modern web application using industry-standard technologies and best practices.
-I am excited about the opportunity to contribute to Simply Jet and bring my skills to your team.
+This approach aims to create a performant, visually appealing, and maintainable web application using modern web development tools and practices.

 If you have any questions or need further clarifications, feel free to reach out.